StanfordFlightRoom/stanfordflightroom.github.io/motion_capture_motive.md

 </p>

 ## Setup Rigid Bodies
 Rigid bodies are defined by a set of retro-reflective markers attached to the objects in the flight room.
-These markers are available to everyone on the flight room's desk.
-Refer to the video below to define rigid bodies.
+These markers are available to everyone on the flight room's desk. **Please** handle the markers with care!
+Damaging the markers will seriously degrade the performance of the system for all users.
+Try not to touch the markers with your bare skin as the oils on your hands can reduce the reflective property of the markers.

+Refer to the video below to define rigid bodies in Motive.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9kO7jJgCLE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Rigid bodies, or `assets`, are labeled by their name.
 This information can be accessed and modified through the `Asset` pane as shown below.